-The effect of BHP on oxidation of other respiratory substrates (succinate, pyruvate with malate, oxoglutarate with malate and glutamate with malate) was determined as shown in Fig. 1C.
-The data in Fig. 1B and C confirmed our previous findings (Červinková et al. 2008) that succinate oxidation is not affected by the concentration of BHP that strongly inhibits oxidation of palmityl carnitine.
-From Fig. 1B it is evident that the rate of palmitoyl carnitine oxidation was highly depressed (62 % inhibition).
-However, the total amount of oxygen consumed during palmitoyl carnitine oxidation decreased in the presence of BHP only by 27 %, from 44.5 μmole oxygen per added palmitoyl carnitine to 37.2 μmole, respectively.
-These data indicate that almost all added palmitoyl carnitine was oxidized, but, at a lower rate.
+The effect of BHP on oxidation of other respiratory substrates (succinate, pyruvate with malate, oxoglutarate with malate and glutamate with malate) was determined as shown for succinate (Fig. 1C).
+The data in Figures 1B and 1C confirmed our previous findings (Červinková et al. 2008) that succinate oxidation is not affected by the concentration of BHP that strongly inhibits oxidation of palmityl carnitine.
+It is evident (Fig. 1B) that the rate of palmitoyl carnitine oxidation was highly depressed (62 % inhibition).
+However, the total amount of oxygen consumed during palmitoyl carnitine oxidation decreased in the presence of BHP only by 27%, from 44.5 μmole oxygen per added palmitoyl carnitine to 37.2 μmole, respectively.
+These data indicate that almost all added palmitoyl carnitine was oxidized, but at a lower rate.
 The time required for this oxidation increased approximately twice (Fig. 1B).